COMP90082-2023-SM2/comp90082-2023-sm2-resources/checklists/Sprint-4.md

 Make sure that:

 - [ ] Students created an organised release to the client on Github, including: documents, tests, data samples, prototypes, and images.
-- [ ] Release was downloaded from Github, packed in a ZIP file, sent to the client (together with release notes) and added to Confluence (under Handover page).
+- [ ] Release was downloaded from Github, packed in a ZIP file, sent to the client  and added to Confluence (under Handover page).

 ## Final Presentation Slides